telliott99/SimpleView/SimpleView.md

 ### Actions

-IBActions are connected to File's Owner which propagates them to our MainWindowController.
+IBActions are connected to File's Owner seen in the "nib" (generated from the .xib file) which propagates the action to our MainWindowController.
 Put this code in **MainWindowController.swift**:

 ```css
 @IBAction func button_pushed(sender: AnyObject) {